I Found an Animal

 • Observe Quietly: If you're unsure whether a juvenile bird is truly orphaned, watch from a hidden spot for at least an hour to see if the parents return.

-• Raptors are nature’s rodent control: encouraging raptors with owl boxes and high perches can help control rodent populations and provide natural pest control.
+• Raptors are nature’s rodent control: Encouraging raptors with owl boxes and high perches can help control rodent populations and provide natural pest control.

 By understanding and respecting the natural behaviors of wildlife, you can make informed decisions that support the well-being of these animals and ensure their successful return to the wild.